Portland Urban Naturalist Mike Houck proclaimed the last time he was on Locus

-A couple decades ago Urban Naturalist Mike Houck coined the the term
+More than three decades ago Urban Naturalist Mike Houck coined the term

 Greenfrastructure to describe the important role that urban green spaces play